Strawberry Matcha Latte Bubble Tea

 - No need for matcha whisks, all you need to make the iced matcha is a cocktail shaker or a jar with a tight lid.

-- Boba is super easy to make at home using store-bought dried tapioca balls.
+- Bubble tea is easies than you think to make at home using store-bought dried tapioca balls.

 RELATED: Matcha Bubble Tea